holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/problem_set_data_structures.md

     list containing the reverse of each string.
     - For example: `["apple", "banana", "cherry"] -> ["elppa", "ananab", "yrrehc"]`
-20. Create a function that takes two sets of ints as an input and returns a set of ints that is the intersetion of the two sets.
+20. Create a function that takes two sets of ints as an input and returns a set of ints that is the intersection of the two sets.
 Do **not** use the `intersection()` function.
 21. Create a function that takes a list of ints as an input and returns a set which is a version of the original list but without any duplicates.